ljsinclair/featurebase-docs/docs/community/com-config/com-config-service-fb-manage.md

 You can start, stop and check the status of the `featurebase.service` using `systemctl` commands.

+{: .important}
+These instructions do not apply when [starting FeatureBase from the CLI](/docs/community/com-startup-connect)

 {% include page-toc.md %}

 ## Before you begin